wahasa/Kali-Nethunter/README.md

 ---
 ## VNC Viewer
-on Termux, run this command to start :
+on Kali, run this command to start :

 * Start VNC Server